Masebola/Masebola/README.md

 - Build a **personal portfolio website** that reflects my skills.
 - Intern at a company where I can grow as a software developer.
 - Master **data structures and algorithms**.

----

-### 📬 Let's Connect

-*Coming soon — feel free to drop a message via GitHub!*

----

-> *"Code is the closest thing we have to magic.
-I'm here to master the spellbook."*

----